Republicans reluctant to chastise Trump on Mueller

 But Graham said on Monday that he didn’t think legislation was necessary.
 When NBC News asked him why he introduced the legislation if he didn’t want to bring it up for a vote, Graham responded, “Just to let people know where I stand."

+When asked why he's so sure Trump wouldn't fire Mueller, Sen. Orin Hatch, R-Utah, said bluntly, "Well, because I think it would be the stupidest thing that anybody could do."

-Sen. Thom Tillis, R-N.C., the co-author of another relevant legislation with Sen. Chris Coons, D-Del., that would allow the special counsel to challenge removal.
+Sen. Thom Tillis, R-N.C., is the co-author of another relevant bill with Sen. Chris Coons, D-Del., that would allow the special counsel to challenge removal.
 Tillis said the bill isn’t necessary this week.
 He said the bill, at some point, would be good for all presidents moving forward.

 “Independent of this particular matter, I actually think it’s a good governance policy going forward for all future presidents,” Tillis said.